 URGENT REQUEST: Please do not give blood just to find out your HIV (AIDS virus) test results.
 If you need information on where to go for confidential HIV testing, please call your local health department.

-Condition Length of time before you can give blood Not feeling well for any reason until symptoms are over Cold, sore throat, respiratory infection, flu until 3 days after symptoms are over Travel to an area of the world where malaria (268.0 KB) is a problem 12 months after return Certain cases of heart disease contact us for medical eligibility at 1-800-688-0900 Ears, nose or skin piercing 12 months after procedure unless done under sterile conditions Tattoos if applied in NJ, no wait: If elsewhere, 12 months after application Blood transfusion 12 months after receiving blood Pregnancy, abortion or miscarriage six weeks after end of pregnancy Surgery, serious injury when healing is complete and feeling well Syphilis, gonorrhea 12 months after treatment completed Have had certain forms of cancer contact us regarding medical eligibility 1-800-688-0900 Have had sex with someone who has viral hepatitis 12 months after last incident You are a woman who had sex with anyone listed in the first five items under Permanent Reasons below 12 months after last incident You are a man who had sex with anyone listed in the first four items under Permanent Reasons below (Note that the fifth item is a permanent exclusion for men).
+Condition Length of time before you can give blood Not feeling well for any reason until symptoms are over Cold, sore throat, respiratory infection, flu until 3 days after symptoms are over Travel to an area of the world where malaria (268.0 KB) is a problem 12 months after return Travel to an area of the world where Zika virus is a problem 28 days after return Certain cases of heart disease contact us for medical eligibility at 1-800-688-0900 Ears, nose or skin piercing 12 months after procedure unless done under sterile conditions Tattoos if applied in NJ, no wait: If elsewhere, 12 months after application Blood transfusion 12 months after receiving blood Pregnancy, abortion or miscarriage six weeks after end of pregnancy Surgery, serious injury when healing is complete and feeling well Syphilis, gonorrhea 12 months after treatment completed Have had certain forms of cancer contact us regarding medical eligibility 1-800-688-0900 Have had sex with someone who has viral hepatitis 12 months after last incident You are a woman who had sex with anyone listed in the first five items under Permanent Reasons below 12 months after last incident You are a man who had sex with anyone listed in the first four items under Permanent Reasons below (Note that the fifth item is a permanent exclusion for men).
 12 months after last incident

 Antibiotics (except antibiotics for acne) if taken